Keyraus/NumericalTop1/README.md

 ## Installation
 To install the project, you need to clone the repository and install the requirements (glpk, python3)

+The project is also available on [GitHub](https://github.com/Keyraus/NumericalTop1), as a project or a release. ([Link to the release](https://github.com/Keyraus/NumericalTop1/releases))

 ## Usage
 Each file contains methods associated with the name of it The only launchable files are :